KTHFSDV/sbg_ros_driver/README.md

 For more information refer to the READMEs of the respective submodules.

-Below a visualisation of the ARCS codebase can be seen.
+A visualisation of the ARCS codebase can be seen below.
 Dots in the image are files color-coded by file extension.
 ![Visualization of the codebase](./ARCS-diagram.svg)

 ## Overview